DebuggedMoon/comptia-study/README.md

  - Components and their files follow the `PascalCase` naming convention

 ### Database
 I use a ORM for connecting and interacting with our database and for testing on a local sqlite DB.
 The questions and answers are stored in this way to allow for more extendability.
+To achieve this the *Prisma* ORM is used.

 #### Diagrams